Art as torture

 Some modern commentators have suggested that that these instruments were for the castigation of incompetent musicians but, in an age when torture was commonplace, bad musicians were simply removed from the band or orchestra, whereas their occasional indiscretions, like those of any other craftsmen, were usually met with a cuff about the ears rather than torture or mutilation.

 - Castellano, Manuel (1996).
 La flauta del aboratador [The torturer’s flute.]
 Revista de Flauta de Pico 6: 39.

 - Koepplin, Peter.
 2018.
 “From a French Private Collection: Lucas Cranach I (Kronach 1472-1553 Weimar): The Mocking of Christ.”
 Christies Live Auction 14772 Old Masters Evening Sale Lot 13.
 2018. https://www.christies.com/en/lot/lot-6152917.

 - Lander, Nicholas S. 1996—2021.
 “Recorder Iconography.”
 Recorder Home Page. http://www.recorderhomepage.net/recorder-iconography/.

 - Marjanović, Petar.
 1995.
 “The Theatre.”
-In The History of SSerbian Culture, edited by Pavle Ivić, transl.
+In The History of Serbian Culture, edited by Pavle Ivić, transl.
 Randall A. Major.
 Edgeware, Middlesex: Porthill.
 [Project Rastko] THE HISTORY OF SERBIAN CULTURE – Petar Marjanovic: The theatre (archive.org)